Organic Biodynamic Champagne tasting

 Controversy stems from the use of certain alternatives in large quantities when needed and their potential effects on the wine that might undermine it’s “healthy” status.
 Even so, the trend for “organic” agricultural production is firmly established in the consumers mind, so it is no surprise that wine producers are going down this road.

-Biodynamic methods relate to a range of often quite eccentric practices but the general gist is to work in tune with seasons and moon cycles, even when the grape juice is in the bottle.
+Biodynamic champagne production methods relate to a range of often quite eccentric practices but the general gist is to work in tune with seasons and moon cycles, even when the grape juice is in the bottle.
 It sounds surreal but the effects appear to have substance.
 You must search these wines out and judge for yourself.

 Champagne Leclerc Briant - delicious biodynamic sparkling wine - modern luxury